 The AnaEE-France entities are members of AnaEE Europe.
 AnaEE has received funding from the Investments for the Future programme.

-IN-SYLVA-France is part of the French national infrastructure roadmap and is coordinated by INRAE, in partnership with five other research, development and forest management organisations: CIRAD, CNPF, FCBA, ONCFS, ONF.
+IN-SYLVA-France (Adaptive Forest Management) is part of the French national infrastructure roadmap and is coordinated by INRAE, in partnership with five other research, development and forest management organisations: CIRAD, CNPF, FCBA, ONCFS, ONF.

 This distributed research infrastructure explores the adaptation of forests to global change and innovations in forest management.
 It promotes a comprehensive management vision for managed forests to address ecological and energy transition issues by taking into account ecosystem diversity.
 It has an original approach combining forestry, biogeochemical, genetic and economic methods.
 This research infrastructure conducts in-situ forest experiments supported by lab and in-silico technologies.
 IN-SYLVA has the necessary experimental facilities for large-scale phenotyping; analytical platforms for functional ecology, biogeochemistry, xylosciences and genetics to carry out high-throughput sample measurements; and information and analytical systems for data processing.
 IN-SYLVA-INRAE consolidates INRAE’s assets (observation and experimental facilities, mobile platforms, phenotyping platform) under the IN-SYLVA France umbrella.